 Potential courses you’ll take in an online master’s in biotechnology program

-- Ethics, Safety, and Regulatory Environments in Biotechnology.
+• Ethics, Safety, and Regulatory Environments in Biotechnology.
 This course examines ethical and safety concerns.
-Topics emphasize data integrity, risk assessment, intellectual property rights, and environmental protection.
+Topics include data integrity, risk assessment, intellectual property rights, and environmental protection.

-- Professional and Technical Communication.
+• Professional and Technical Communication.
 Participants learn the basics of written and oral scientific communication.
-Students create reports, proposals, and presentations on complicated, data-rich themes applicable to a diverse audience.
+Students create reports, proposals, and presentations on complicated, data-rich themes applicable to diverse audiences.

 Online Master’s in Biotechnology Degree Frequently Asked Questions